This post may contain affiliate links. Please read my disclosure.

 What I use– Kitchenaid Spiralizer Attachment

 I really love this spiralizer attachment, which fits right onto the end of my Kitchenaid mixer.
-I use it to make zucchini noodles and mix them in with spaghetti noodles, but it will also core, peel and slice your apples.
+I use it to make zucchini noodles and mix them in with spaghetti noodles, but it will also core, peel and slice your apples (a game changer for making apple pie).
 And it’s just fun to use.
-If you don’t have a Kitchenaid mixer, you can use a standalone spiralizer.

 16. Mandoline Slicer

-What I use– Mandoline Slicer
+What I use– OXO Mandoline Slicer

 The mandoline is key for peeling potatoes and that’s primarily what I use it for.
 Have you ever tried making scalloped potatoes by hand?
 Don’t.
 Get a mandoline.